Ultimatum (The Office): Production

 The episode was written by Carrie Kemper, the sister of cast member Ellie Kemper, her first writing credit on the series.
 It was directed by David Rogers, his third directing credit; Rogers also serves as an editor for the series.

+The parking lot, bookstore, and rollerskating rink scenes were all shot on location in Northridge, Los Angeles in a single day, requiring an exceptional amount of moving around for the film crew.
+The bookstore was a Borders outlet, and the rollerskating rink was Skateland.
+There was a strip club across the parking lot from Skateland in real life, but it did not look obviously like a strip club from the outside, so the production crew acquired permission from the owners to redesign the club's front for the filming.
+The owners liked the redesign so much that they kept it up after the episode was wrapped.

+The Offices prop master, Phil Shea, had the actors all write their own resolution cards so that the different handwritings would be authentic.

+The producers paid $40,000 in licensing fees for the use of "My Life Would Suck Without You" by Kelly Clarkson and $50,000 for the use of "Ants Marching" by Dave Matthews Band; this expended the entire available budget for music for the episode, so they had to use a public domain song for the scene with Dwight, Darryl, and Andy all skating together.

 Jim is only present during the cold open.
 He is then absent without explanation for the rest of the episode.
 In a deleted scene, his voice is heard when he talks to Pam on the phone as he is driving to make a sale.
 In real life, John Krasinski was filming Big Miracle in Alaska during filming of the episode.
+The cold open was filmed before he left for Alaska, while the phone call with Pam was filmed during the main shoot, and Krasinski's voice-over added on after he returned.

+While filming the final scene of the episode, Creed Bratton was dissatisfied with his first cartwheel, and asked for another take.
+However, the producers thought Creed doing a partially botched cartwheel made the scene funnier, so they used the first take instead.

 Reception

 In its original American broadcast on January 20, 2011, "Ultimatum" was viewed by an estimated 8.29 million viewers and received a 4.5 rating/12% share among adults between the ages of 18 and 49, reaching a season-high for the demo and increasing in more than a million viewers from the previous episode.
 In Canada, the episode was watched by 212,000 viewers, the lowest watched program of the night.